Living systems

 "Streamside day", A score, 2003 © Pierre Huyghe

 Simplifying for the sake of transmission leads to a loss of accuracy, precision, and complexity.
 Complexity is made of opposites which are not expelled to make it possible to generate something else.
 An external body.
 Simplification is unbearable.
 As an artist, “relational aesthetics” or the “artist who makes movies” are simplistic classifications which try to categorize ways of doing things.
 At the moment of The Host and the Cloud, to keep myself separate from this, I was trying to cast out these models of thought—the mad master of my position as an exhibit—including those that I had myself created, in part and with others, and which had become static.
-Something had to start flowing into the contingent; to start being porous, accepting one’s opposites, overcoming one’s condition by leaving a series of operations to self-generate.
+Something had to start flowing into the contingent, to be porous, to accept one’s opposites, to overcome one’s condition by leaving a series of operations to self-generate.
 Let us be clear on something: it isn’t only a self-generating system which becomes an object, because that has been happening for a few years in architecture for example: we make models of ecosystems, the way clouds move, birds fly in flocks; a system of flows.
 And of course, modeling ends up becoming a design tool used to produce buildings.

 "Untilled", 2011-2012 (détail) © Pierre Huyghe